 You Don’t Need To Go On This Journey Alone!

 One of the best decision I made when I started exploring Option B was to work with a life coach.
 A coach’s job is to hold space, ask questions and lead to your own truth.
 It was useful to work with someone who didn’t have any agenda (she didn’t care if I stayed in law or left), someone who I can be completely honest with, someone who would listen with compassion and without judgment.

 A coach doesn’t give you “answers.”
 Only you can know the truth of your own innate talents, gifts, and interests.
 Her job is to hold a mirror, reflect back to you — yourself, and be a trusted ally.

-If you’re interested in joining a community of lawyers who are looking for ways of integrating mindfulness, creativity, and sustainability into their life, please complete this short survey.
+If you’re interested in joining a community of lawyers who are looking for ways of integrating mindfulness, creativity, and sustainability into their life, check out the Mindful Lawyers Community.